15 Healthy Snacks For Toddlers (healthy snacks kids will enjoy)

 Similar to the overnight oats this one takes some planning.
 I make mine the night before and keep it in the fridge for a couple of days.

 Whisk together ¼ cup chia seeds with ¾ cups almond milk and some maple syrup.
 Let it sit in the fridge for a few hours until it gels together.
 Top it with anything you like!
 Fruit, nuts, anything.
 Check out this chocolate banana chia pudding if you want to start basic!

 Avocado + maple syrup + cacao makes a lovely chocolate pudding (like the icing from this recipe).
 For snack purposes, I toss in a few hemp hearts as well to boost the nutrients.
 Here's the basic chocolate avocado pudding recipe but use some more add-ins to make it extra calorie dense!

 Like energy balls, take a bit of thought.
 I make sure there's always some frozen in the freezer so that my hubby has something easy to grab and feed her if I'm working.
 Make double batches and freeze, freeze, freeze.

 Deviled Eggs + Veggies

 Baby bear is hit or miss on which raw veggies she's currently eating (she'll eat anything cooked) so I go by what she's into.
 I make my deviled eggs with greek yogurt and she tends to love them.

-Don't forget to pin these snack ideas!
+Don't forget to pin these tasty and healthy snacks for toddlers!